Classical Association of Virginia

 Q: Is there a special deal for first-time members?

 A: There certainly is!
 The first year of membership is free, Free, FREE.
+Membership is also free for full-time undergraduates and graduate students.
 Just submit the form in the newsletter or on the web to the treasurer.
 Spread the word to the new hires in your school or area.
 This deal is also good for people who always meant to join but never quite got around to it.
 Again, spread the word.

 Q: Why is the price of lunch so high at the semi-annual meetings?